therealhalonen/configuration_management_systems/h7/report.md

 - 2x Debian 11 - servers
 - 1x Ubuntu 22.04 Desktop
 - 1x Official free from Microsoft `EdgeOnWindows10`

 While the other creates:
 Development
-- 2x Debian 11 - server
+- 2x Debian 11 - servers
 - 1x Fedora 36 -server
 - 1x Ubuntu 22.04 - server

 For Virtualbox.
 It will also define the master, and configure each machine as a minion, and defines the minion config as it should be for the project to work.